ComScore

 • Why I Love It: vegetarian, vegan, <10 ingredients, dairy free, gluten free

 Plant-based eaters who don’t consume lamb often swap lamb shank for roasted beets at the Seder, after a biblical commentator suggested it centuries ago.
-The only "fancy" ingredient here is fresh herbs for the garnish; the rest are pantry staples.
+The only "fancy" ingredient here is fresh herbs for the garnish; the rest are pantry staples that you already have in your kitchen.

 12. Cauliflower, Pomegranate and Apple Salad